 - 8.1 As set out at paragraph 4.1, there have been several planning applications in recent years to form a two storey building on the application site, all of which have either been refused or withdrawn.
-The proposals have been for a new dwelling, a residential annex and an ancillary building to the main dwelling. - 8.2 The most recent refusal was for a detached dwelling (WNN/2021/0480), which was refused on the following grounds: - The development would represent a cramped and incongruous feature which would be out of keeping with the street scene due to its tight relationship with the plot boundaries and design of the front elevation which is dominated by an overly large garage door - The adverse effect on the amenities of neighbouring properties due to visual dominance and overlooking - The poor standard of accommodation due to the small size of the only window serving the proposed bedroom - Detrimental impact on highway safety due to the inadequate driveway length to the front of the garage - 8.3 The above application is a material consideration in the assessment of the current scheme. - 8.4 An application was subsequently submitted for a new dwelling which sought to address the previous reasons for refusal (WNN/2021/0480).
-That application was withdrawn by the applicant earlier this year in light of concerns raised by officers with the impact of the development on the character and visual amenity of the street scene and the standard of amenity for the future occupier. - 8.5 The current proposal is identical to the previously withdrawn application and has been referred to the Northampton Planning Committee by Councillor Hawes.
+The proposals have been for a new dwelling, a residential annex and an ancillary building to the main dwelling. - 8.2 The most recent refusal was for a detached dwelling (WNN/2021/0480), which was refused on the following grounds: - The development would represent a cramped and incongruous feature which would be out of keeping with the street scene due to its tight relationship with the plot boundaries and design of the front elevation which is dominated by an overly large garage door

+- The adverse effect on the amenities of neighbouring properties due to visual dominance and overlooking - The poor standard of accommodation due to the small size of the only window serving the proposed bedroom - Detrimental impact on highway safety due to the inadequate driveway length to the front of the garage - 8.3 The above application is a material consideration in the assessment of the current scheme. - 8.4 An application was subsequently submitted for a new dwelling which sought to address the previous reasons for refusal (WNN/2021/0480).
+That application was withdrawn by the applicant earlier this year in light of concerns raised by officers with the impact of the development on the character and visual amenity of the street scene and the standard of amenity for the future occupier.
+A further application (WNN/2022/0450) for an identical form of development was then submitted and also withdrawn (application withdrawn July 2022). - 8.5 The current proposal is identical to the two previously withdrawn applications.